ScottCalcalas/XZDBfunction/README.md

 ---
 ---
 # Local use protocol
-## If you want to use it locally, instead of a package
+(If you want to use it locally, instead of a package) **Author:** Xiaopei
-**Author:** Xiaopei
 **Updated:** 2025-11-20

-A user-friendly Shiny application for searching, annotating, and exporting genomic and proteomic metadata across multiple datasets.
-This README provides complete instructions for starting the application and using all its functions.

 ### **Contents**
 - [A. Auto Start](#a-auto-start)